pjsoto/FC-DANN_DA_For_CD/README.md

 # FC-DANN_DA_For_CD (Fully Convolutional DANN Domain Adaptation for Change Detection)
-The current project contains the code to perform Domain Adaptation based on Domain-Adversarial Neural Network (DANN) [1] for change detection in remote sensing images adapted to a fully convolutional scheme, specifically for deforestation detection in tropical forests such as the Amazon rainforest and the Brazilian savannah.
+In the current project, we provide the code used in [] to perform Domain Adaptation based on Domain-Adversarial Neural Network (DANN) [1] for change detection in remote sensing images adapted to a fully convolutional scheme, specifically for deforestation detection in tropical forests such as the Amazon rainforest and the Brazilian savannah.
+The code here presented

 The following figure shows the proposed methodology.
 The domain adaptation process begins by selecting class-wise balanced training samples from both domains.
 A traditional down/upsampling strategy can be adopted for the source domain because the class labels are available.
 However, such a balancing procedure can not be applied straightforwardly for the target domain because the target labels are unknown during training.
 We used the methodology proposed in [3], which proposes a pseudo-labeling scheme based on Change Vector Analysis (CVA) and a thresholding technique based on the OTSU to produce a pseudo-label map used to select a less imbalanced training set in target domains.
-In this work, The target samples are also forwarded through the label predictor, where the classification loss is computed using the before-mentioned pseudo label.
+In this work, the target samples are also forwarded through the label predictor, where the classification loss is computed using the before-mentioned pseudo label.

 # Prerequisites
 1- Python 3.7.4